 The Day in Detail:

-Mrs. C says: It’s a little more than a week since I last put on my serious social hat to firm up festive arrangements, albeit that socialising has taken on a very different air this year and some of my normal gatherings will not be taking place.
-Nonetheless, there will be get-togethers in small groups or via Zoom and Skype, with friends and family here and abroad.
+Mrs. C says: It’s a little more than a week since I last put on my serious social hat to firm up festive arrangements with loved ones.
 Before I do another thing this wonderful day, I intend to ring, email or text many of them and finalise as much as I possibly can for our Christmas plans.
 I need to nail down dates and times and put them in my diary, so that the ‘ifs’ and ‘maybes’ aren’t swimming uncontrollably around my head.
 Then, before the day is done, I will start a Christmas tradition that involves Mr. Scrooge.

 Ed Elf: I’m very much up for decorating the real tree today.
 Go on Mrs. C…please!
 Please!
 Mrs. C: He’s gonna be hard to resist, but resist I must.
 I have my own annual tradition-of-a-date in mind.

-- Perhaps buy in person – or take delivery of – a real Christmas tree ready for decoration either today or in a few days – whatever fits your schedule.
+- Perhaps buy in person – or take delivery of – a real Christmas tree ready for decoration either today or in a few days…whatever fits your schedule.

-- Finalise as best you can your social arrangements, such as they can be in this re-shaped world, for the Christmas period – determining to have this complete in the next few days.
+- Finalise as best you can your social arrangements for the Christmas period – determining to have this complete in the next few days.

 - Start reading the classic book that is “A Christmas Carol”.